Train for a new career in under two years!

 Plus, credits earned for many of these programs can be applied to related LCCC associate's degree and LCCC University Partnership bachelor's degree programs.

-See how you can turn a short-term commitment into long-term success for your employment and educational goals.
+See how you can turn a short-term committment into long-term success for your employment and educational goals.

 Short-Term Technical Certificates